Skip to main content

 Moving beyond foundational concepts, we can appreciate how specific genetic markers directly inform clinical decision-making in testosterone therapy.
 The objective is to create a state of hormonal equilibrium that aligns with your unique physiology, mitigating risks before they arise.

 This is achieved by analyzing your genetic code to predict how your body will metabolize, transport, and respond to testosterone.
-This level of foresight transforms hormonal optimization from a reactive process of adjusting doses based on to a proactive strategy tailored to your innate biological tendencies.
+This level of foresight transforms hormonal optimization from a reactive process of adjusting doses based on side effects to a proactive strategy tailored to your innate biological tendencies.

 What Is the Significance of Androgen Receptor CAG Repeats?